This Day In Music: September 6

 September 6, 1952 ~ Jazz pianist Phil Markowitz born ~ About half a dozen albums to his name as a leader, especially acclaimed for his 1980 Sno' Peas album.
 In-demand sideman, has frequently worked with Chet Baker, Michael Davis, Dave Liebman, and Bob Mintzer.
 Other notable collaborations include Randy Bernsen, Jeff Tyzik, Al di Meola, Jerry Hahn, Lionel Hampton, Jerry Hahn, Vic Juris, Nick Brignola, and others

-September 6, 1948 ~ Funk, R&B, pop guitarist Claydes Smith, full name Claydes Charles Smith, born in Jersey City, New Jersey, USA ~ Co-founder, lead guitarist, long-time member of Kool & the Gang, active since the late 1960s and known for hits such as Jungle Boogie, Celebration, Fresh, and Cherish.
+September 6, 1948 ~ Funk, R&B, pop guitarist Claydes Smith, full name Claydes Charles Smith, born in Jersey City, New Jersey, USA ~ Co-founder, lead guitarist, longtime member of Kool & the Gang, active since the late 1960s and known for hits such as Jungle Boogie, Celebration, Fresh, and Cherish.
 Stopped touring in 2006 for health reasons ~ Smith passed away in 2006

 September 6, 1948 ~ Blues rock, rock singer Jo Baker born in Brockton, Massachusetts, USA ~ Best known for her association with Elvin Bishop including on the pivotal 1970s albums Let It Flow and Juke Joint Jump.
 Guested on Frijid Pink's 1974 All Pink Inside album.
 Has also worked with Stoneground ~ Baker passed away in 1996